 I’m wearing my anniversary gift from Prince Charming today.
 For those interested, here’s what he gave me:

 I frequently find myself looking for ways to entertain… myself… while at work.
 This leads to a lot of reading on the internet.
 One of my standbys is Christianity Today’s Single Minded column.
 There’s a new entry every couple of weeks, so occasionally I forget to check it for a while, and then have several columns to get caught up on.
 Today was such a day – four columns since last I’d read.
 Let me give the quick breakdown of my thoughts:

-Surprised by Marriage
+Surprised by Marriage [link removed]

 by Jason Boyett, excerpted from Pocket Guide to Adulthood

 I liked this article, except that for being an article that’s supposed to encourage single people, it seemed way too “go out and get married already!”
 I’m not sure how that’s going to be received by … others.

 Found in Translation [link removed]

 These two were alright, but didn’t exactly resonate with me.
 They’re mostly about the author’s recent trip to Bulgaria.
 They’re good, but don’t go out of your way to read them.